pashmaklang/pashmak/CONTRIBUTING.md

 this command loads Pashmak modules from `src/` folder and put them in `src/core/modules.py` file.

-if you maked changes in modules in `src/`'s `.pashm` files, run this command.
+if you made changes in modules in `src/`'s `.pashm` files, run this command.

 ```bash
 make module